raphaelameaume/fragment/docs/introduction/getting-started.md

 A slider should have appeared after saving the sketch file next to the previous input.
 Now if you click and drag on the slider, you should see your circle changing live.

-Congrats, you made your first sketch in `fragment`!
+Congrats, you made your first sketch in Fragment!

-If you want to know more about `props` and what can be done with it, check out the [SketchProps](../api/sketch.md#sketchprops) section of the documentation.
+If you want to know more about `props` and what can be done with it, check out the [Props](../api/props.md) section of the documentation.

 ## Next steps